One pot chicken pasta is the kind of easy, comforting dinner that brings everything together in a single pot for a simple weeknight favorite.

 • Add onion and garlic to the pan.
 Cook until onion is tender, about 3 minutes.

-• Add seasoning, parsley, 3 cups broth, tomatoes and cream and bring to a boil.
+• Add 3 cups broth, tomatoes, cream, parsley, and Italian seasoning and bring to a boil.
 Add pasta.
 Let simmer for about 15 minutes or until tender and thickened.
 If you need, add ½ cup broth till pasta is cooked.
 Mix in ¼ cup parmesan cheese.

 • Add the chicken back to skillet, top with mozzarella cheese and remaining ¼ cup parmesan, then broil 2-3 minutes or until cheese is melted and golden.